EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Method

 The textual feedback optimization consists of three key steps analogous to standard gradient optimization: loss computation, gradient estimation, and variable update.
 Formally, let $t$ denote the user prompt, $e$ the target emotion, $v$ the generated visual content, $\mathcal{M}$ the LVLM (Qwen2.5-VL-7B-Instruct), and $P$ the prompt function that specifies the instruction for each step.
 The optimization proceeds as follows:

-\textbf{Loss computation}: The LVLM is instructed by $P_{\mathrm{loss}}$ to evaluate the emotions of a group of generated images and compute the discrepancy from the target emotions as the loss:
+\textbf{Loss computation}: The LVLM is instructed by $P_{\mathrm{loss}}$ to comparatively analyze the strengths and weaknesses of the best and worst images, producing a textual loss signal that characterizes their differences in emotional expression:

-\textbf{Gradient estimation}: Guided by $P_{\mathrm{grad}}$, the LVLM analyzes the images and their emotional loss, producing natural language suggestions for improving emotional quality:
+\textbf{Gradient estimation}: Guided by $P_{\mathrm{grad}}$, the LVLM reasons over the positive-negative loss to identify the direction of emotion improvement and generate refinement suggestions:

-\textbf{Variable update}: Finally, under the instruction $P_{\mathrm{update}}$, the LVLM refines the user prompt based on the gradient-like analysis and suggestions:
+\textbf{Variable update}: Finally, under the instruction $P_{\mathrm{update}}$, the LVLM incorporates the gradient-like suggestions into the user prompt while preserving its original content semantics:

-The optimized prompt $t_{\mathrm{opt}}$ is then fed into the generative model $\mathcal{G}$ (SD3.5-M) in the next iteration to produce a new group of images.
-In practice, for each image group, we select the best and worst samples according to their losses, $\mathcal{L}_{\mathrm{best}}$ and $\mathcal{L}_{\mathrm{worst}}$, to the LVLM~\citep{litest}.
-By enriching the prompt with additional details and emotional cues, the newly generated images can better align with the desired emotions, while the model parameters remain fixed. \footnote{The generation–evaluation–feedback paradigm can be formalized with the pseudo code in Appendix \ref{app:experiment_setup}.
-The specific prompts to generate textual feedback could refer to Appendix \ref{app:designed_prompts}.
-The reasoning process and results of textual feedback could refer to Appendix \ref{app:extended_experiment}.}
+The optimized prompt $t_{\mathrm{opt}}$ is fed into the generative model in the next iteration to produce a new group of images.
+By enriching the prompt with additional details and emotional cues, the newly generated images can better align with the desired emotions, while the model parameters remain fixed.